-- Enable participating schools to purchase renewable energy in a simple and efficient manner
+- Enable participating schools to purchase renewable energy simply and efficiently

-- Ensure that participating schools are receiving competitively priced Renewable Energy Certificates (RECs) through demand aggregation and administrative efficiencies
+- Ensure that participating schools receive competitively priced Renewable Energy Certificates (RECs) through demand aggregation and administrative efficiencies

 - Provide participating schools with the resources and communications support they need to educate their stakeholders and community on renewable energy

 Demonstrate leadership within the K-12 educational community and establish a standard that will influence and guide the use of renewable energy in schools across the country